-Low temperatures can affect the way your battery’s chemicals react to generate electricity, making your car difficult to start.
-Cold also can impair your battery cables’ conductivity.
-Inspect your battery and cables for deficiencies, and replace them as needed.
-If you haven’t replaced your battery in four years, you may want to invest in a new one before winter arrives.
+Low temperatures can impair the way your battery’s chemicals react to generate electricity, making your car difficult to start.
+Cold also can reduce your battery cables’ conductivity.
+Inspect your battery and cables for deficiencies like swelling and cracks, and replace them as needed.
+If you haven’t replaced your battery in four years or more, you may consider investing in a new one before winter arrives.

 Emergency: How to Deal with Black Ice on the Road